isaac-mason/navcat/README.md

 Below is a snippet demonstrating how to use `getPositionsAndIndices` to extract geometry from a threejs mesh for navmesh generation, and how to use `createNavMeshHelper` to visualize the generated navmesh in threejs.

-If you are using threejs, you can find [a threejs-specific version of this snippet in the navcat/three section](#navcatthree).

 ```ts
 import { DEFAULT_QUERY_FILTER, findPath, type Vec3 } from 'navcat';
 import { generateSoloNavMesh, type SoloNavMeshInput, type SoloNavMeshOptions } from 'navcat/blocks';